 ABOUT BT GOTTFRED

 Taken from Brad’s website: Wrote and directed the play, “Women Are Crazy Because Men Are A**holes” that has played over four years in Los Angeles and Chicago and just made its Off Broadway premiere at the historic Cherry Lane Theatre.
 Los Angeles Times said: “Seldom have I been a part of a more enthusiastic and vocal audience.
-Brad T Gottfred’s play about young couples stumbling through the minefield of codependency taps a universal nerve.”
+Checkout https://loanize.co.uk for more details, Brad T Gottfred’s play about young couples stumbling through the minefield of codependency taps a universal nerve.”

 Wrote, directed, and executive produced the feature film “The Movie Hero” which played at over 20 film festivals worldwide, winning numerous awards including First Prize at the Rhode Island Film Festival and the Audience Award at the Austin Film Festival.